RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts.md

 <FavorNativeResidue bonus=(1.5 &bool)/>
 ```

-sets residue\_type\_constraint to the pose and sets the bonus to 1.5.
+Adds residue\_type\_constraints to the pose with the given bonus.
+The name is a slight misnomer -- the "native" residue which is favored is actually the identity of the residue of the current pose at apply time (-in:file:native is not used by this mover).

-Note: The use of this mover is somewhat deprecated in favor of FavorSequenceProfile with "scaling=prob matrix=IDENTITY" or with "scaling=none matrix=MATCH"
+For more flexible usage see FavorSequenceProfile.

 #### FavorSequenceProfile